The abyss. The black hole. These are nicknames I give to students’ binders in middle school. Who can find anything in an explosion of papers?

 What about those kids that are always organized?
 How did they get that way if their brain is still developing in this area?
 Routine.

 Once a student and I each week would sit together on the floor and chat about her after school endeavors while she reorganized her papers and filed them.
-I would help her sort them into subjects, and she would file them in her binder or toss them.
+I would help her sort into subjects, and she would file it in her binder or toss the paper.
 When we were done her binders were neat and organized for each subject.
 We just sorted and prioritized.
 I didn’t comment on why something wasn’t done, what the pile looked like, or any displeasure at all.
 I feel like this would have brought tension into the situation and kept a bond from forming.

 As time went on she sorted and filed on her own, finding her papers for class more quickly.
-Once the habit has been established then the time you used to organize can become a time to bond in another way, so s/he can still receive positive attention without having to have a messy pile of papers.
+Once the habit has been established then the time you used to organize can become a time to bond in another way, so s/he can still receive the positive attention without having to have a messy pile of papers.
 Years later I found out that this time was really special to her and really helpful.

 Have a Routine at Home too